-Natural

-Ideal for natural client/everyday wear.
+Natural - Ideal for natural client/everyday wear

-Lashes are enhanced by adding subtle length and volume.

-Three lengths needed, 1 mm longer than natural lash, no more than .15 in diameter.
-Typically C-Curl.
+- Lashes are enhanced by adding subtle length and volume.
+3-4 lengths needed, equal to or 1 mm longer than natural lash. .15 in diameter. - Typically C-Curl.

-Halo (Doll Eye)

-Ideal for narrow eyes/hooded lids.
+Halo (Doll Eye) - Ideal for narrow eyes/hooded lids

-Longer lengths are placed in the center of the eyes fanning down to smaller in corners.

-Four lengths needed, longest length over the iris must be at least 2 mm longer than natural lashes.
+This style opens and creates drama in the center of the eye.
+Four lengths are needed.
+Longest length centered over the iris.
+For the dramatic effect, longest length must be at least 2 mm longer than natural lashes.

-Cat Eye

-Ideal for small close set eyes.
+Cat Eye - Ideal for small, close set eyes